kristinev7/DjangoProject/README.md

 # DjangoProjects \
 ## Repo for Django Projects \
-- Learning user: Learning how authentication, login, logout works using django
+- learning_user: Learning how authentication, login, logout works using django